-The Alps tower over the lake and a mist clings to the surface of the water in the distance.
+The Alps tower over the lake and a mist cling to the surface of the water in the distance.
 The whirring of the engines and the giggles of French tourists taking photos against the Alpine backdrop provide the soundtrack to the ‘Como Revisited’ experience.
 Our boat, a car ferry from Varenna to Bellagio, chugs along gently.
 The sun is shining through the thin film of mist and the sky is a pastel blue above us.
-Even better, my cellphone is out of battery and it feels good to be disconnected for the day.
-Taking a ferry off season on Lake Como is the ultimate in relaxation.
+Even better, my cell phone is out of battery and it feels good to be disconnected for the day.
+Taking a ferry offseason on Lake Como is the ultimate in relaxation.

 It is the polished diamond of travel on Lake Como.
 Six years ago I visited during high season and I have never returned, which speaks volumes.
 How does a visit during the low season compare?